bbauska/CS198.1x/readme.md

 With all our knowledge so far, we have a pretty good understanding of Bitcoin high level motivations and design, as well as low level mechanics.

-So now with our knowledge of the ins and outs of Bitcoin… let’s destroy it :)
+Now with our knowledge of the ins and outs of Bitcoin… let’s destroy it :)

 Looking from a game theoretical perspective, we’ll formulate attacks and other malicious behavior that can potentially destroy Bitcoin.